Magical-Threads/8th-Mind/README.md

 * if a more up-to-date mysqldump is available, replace the one in ./docker-entrypoint-initdb.d/content_portal.sql
 * run `docker-compose up -d` to start the containers in detached mode

+* The current docker-compose.yml maps the port for mysql to that of the host machine.
+This allows development to access the database directly as needed for testing.
+But, should be blocked by firewall on any production server to prevent outside access.

 ### Front-end

 * `cd frontend`